Moving to Dallas: Your Relocation Guide

 If you’ve never been to Dallas before or have only passed through on a weekend getaway, you’ll want to start off by getting a better feel for the size, shape, and seasons of the city.
 Here are a few basic facts to help get you acquainted when moving to Dallas:

 - Put simply, it’s big.
-In fact, New York, Los Angeles, and Chicago may be larger than Dallas in terms of population, but Dallas-Fort Worth is the largest metropolitan area in the entire country.
+In fact, New York City, Los Angeles, and Chicago may be larger than Dallas in terms of population, but Dallas-Fort Worth is the largest metropolitan area in the entire country.

 - It’s a buzzing place to start or build your career.
 According to the Bureau of Labor Statistics, it’s got one of the highest percentages of job growth per year (2.4%) among several metro areas in the U.S. Some of the city’s biggest employers?
 Bank of America, AMR Corporation, and Texas Health Resources, Inc.

 - Dallas is the third-largest city in the state of Texas, trailing only behind Houston and San Antonio, respectively.